 - RRP: £179 (£249 with installation)

 The Hive Active Heating system is a great upgrade for anyone that wants or needs the ability to be able to control their heating remotely.
 The recent addition of multizone support is also good, and the ability to boost heating and hot water is a great feature.
 This second iteration of Hive is a giant leap forward from the solid (but somewhat dull) first-generation product.
 The interfaces of both the app and thermostat are intuitive and quick to use.
 There are clearly energy savings which Hive can help you make and you can quickly recoup your expenditure if you're conservative with your temperatures and schedule.
+And it is easy to add Hive Active Light as well as smart plugs and switches, too.

 Read our Hive Active Heating 2 review.